-2. Mix the cream, milk, sugar, and salt together in a heavy saucepan.
+2. Mix the cream, milk, and sugar together in a heavy saucepan.

-3. Place the saucepan over a medium heat and stir until the sugar dissolves.
+3. Place the saucepan over medium heat and stir until the sugar dissolves.

-4. Whisk the egg yolks together in a spacious, heat-tolerant bowl.
+4. Whisk the eggs together in a spacious, heat-tolerant bowl.
 Temper the yolks by slowly adding one cup of the hot cream mixture while whisking vigorously.

 5. Reduce the heat to medium-low and whisk the tempered yolks into the saucepan, creating custard.
 Stir constantly until the custard thickens slightly and coats the back of a wooden spoon.
 Immediately strain it into a clean bowl.

-7. Allow to cool to room temperature (approximately one hour).
+6. Allow the custard to cool to room temperature (approximately one hour).